Shock tube

 Shock tube test apparatus at the University of Ottawa, Canada.

-Remnants of spent aluminium foil being removed by student.
+Remnants of spent aluminium foil being removed by a student.

 An idealized shock tube.
 The plot shows different waves which are formed in the tube once the diaphragm is ruptured.

 A shock tube is an instrument used to create and direct shock waves at a sensor or model in order to study high speed flows such as explosions, usually on a smaller scale.
 Shock tubes (and related impulse facilities such as shock tunnels, expansion tubes, and expansion tunnels) can also be used to study aerodynamic flow under a wide range of temperatures and pressures that are difficult to obtain in other types of testing facilities.
 Shock tubes are also used to investigate compressible flow phenomena and gas phase combustion reactions.
 More recently, shock tubes have been used in biomedical research to study how biological specimens are affected by blast waves.

 A shock wave inside a shock tube may be generated by a small explosion (blast-driven) or by the buildup of high pressures which cause diaphragm(s) to burst and a shock wave to propagate down the shock tube (compressed-gas driven).